Welcome to the Institute of Applied Agriculture!

 The Institute of Applied Agriculture (IAA) is a 60-credit, two-year academic certificate program in the College of Agriculture and Natural Resources (AGNR) at the University of Maryland, College Park.
-The IAA provides students with the entrepreneurial, technical, and leadership skills needed to manage profitable agricultural enterprises, including golf courses, sports fields, landscaping companies, and farming operations.
+The IAA provides students with the entrepreneurial, technical, and leadership skills needed to manage profitable agricultural enterprises, including golf courses, sports fields, landscaping companies, and agricultural operations.

 The IAA motivates students to start, enhance, or redirect their careers.
 Our students include recent high school graduates, people who have been out of school for years, lifelong learners, and career changers.

-Our program also provides a gateway for students who want to continue their education and earn a baccalaureate degree.
+Our program also provides a gateway for students who want to continue their education and to earn a baccalaureate degree.

 Areas of Study

 Advancements in technology continue to change agriculture in Maryland and across the country.
 You can use that technology to meet the challenges of protecting natural resources while managing productive, profitable agricultural businesses.
 Career options include crop production, livestock production, nutrient management consulting, and more.

 Advancements in communication technology have changed the way agricultural producers and advocates interact with customers and stakeholders.
 You will gain the knowledge and skills relevant to agricultural business management, leadership, and communication in today's world.
 Career options include agricultural public relations, advocacy, marketing, and advertising; agribusiness start-up, management, and consulting; management of agriculture-related associations and nonprofits; and more.